Chimay beers (B)

 “Blue Chimay” (Chimay with the blue bottle cap)

-“Blue Chimay” is nicknamed “Grand Reserve” in the 75 cl. bottle.
+“Blue Chimay” is nicknamed “Grande Reserve” in the 75 cl. bottle.
 It’s also available as “Magnum” (150 cl.) and “Jeroboam” (300 cl.).
 Originally it was a Christmas beer, developed by Father Théodore in 1948.
 It’s success quickly led to its year-round production.

 This beer is known primarily for its being a strong beer, with the aroma of fresh yeast pleasantly mingled with the light tang of the perfume of roses.
 It’s rather dry taste has a spicy touch of caramel flavor to it.
 This beer is 9% ABV.